Executive Vice President, Associate Publisher

 Senior Vice President

 Dick Evans has been involved in newspaper and magazine advertising for 30-plus years with a focus on international newspapers, one of which was based in London and another in Paris.
-Because of the international nature of his experience, Dick has worked extensively with advertising executives around the world.
+Because of the international nature of his experience, Evans has worked extensively with advertising executives around the world.

 He comes from a family with newspaper/magazine roots, so media is in his DNA.
 One of his grandfathers was a political cartoonist whose career started at the Kansas City Star, covering Teddy Roosevelt’s cross-country campaign tour.
 His great grandfather was a newspaper publisher and editor in the Midwest.

-Dick firmly believes that democracy is dependent on a free press and a well-informed electorate, two things needed as much today as when the country first started.
+Evans firmly believes that democracy is dependent on a free press and a well-informed electorate, two things needed as much today as when the country first started.

 Francis X. Gallagher decided to pursue his lifelong dream in 2004 when he launched Global Traveler magazine.
 A graduate of St. Joseph’s University, in Philadelphia, Pa., he began his career at Knight Ridder Newspapers, followed by a brief tenure with Cresmer, Woodward, O’Mara & Ormsbee (represented more than 150 daily U.S. newspapers across the country).